dapr/proposals/0012-BIRS-distributed-scheduler.md

 ## Goals

 Implement a change into `dapr/dapr` that facilitates a seamless experience allowing for the scheduling of jobs across API building blocks using a new scheduler API building block and control plane service.
 The Scheduler Building Block is a job orchestrator, not executor.
+The design guarantees *at least once* job execution with a bias towards durability and horizontal scaling over precision.
+This means we **can** guarantee that a job will never be invoked *before* the schedule is due, but we **cannot** guarantee a ceiling time on when the job is invoked *after* the due time is reached.

 ## Non-Goals